 The field work was conducted in the Periyanaickenpalyam village, Coimbatore district, TamilNadu.
-Coimbatore lies at 11°1'6''N, 76°58'21''E, in south India at 411 meters (1349 ft.) above sea level on the banks of the Noyyal River, in southwestern Tamil Nadu .
-The average annual rainfall is around 700 mm (27.6 in) with the northeast and the southwest monsoons contributing to 47% and 28% respectively to the total rainfall.
+Coimbatore, which is located between Latitude 11°1'6"N and Longitude 76°58'21"E, in south India at 411 m.a.s.l on the banks of the Noyyal River, in southwestern Tamil Nadu .
+The average annual rainfall is around 700 mm (27.6 in) with the northeast and the southwest monsoons contributing to 47% and 28%, respectively, to the total rainfall.
 Periyanaickenpalayam is a neighborhood in Coimbatore in the Indian state of Tami Nadu.
 It is located along National Highway NH 67, Mettupalayam road, an arterial road in Coimbatore.